 Repairing Cloisonne Enamels

-I received a jewel of cloisonné this week broken and wanted to share repairing cloisonne enamels.
+I received a jewel of cloisonné this week broken and wanted to share my steps to repairing cloisonné enamels.

 The holes you see in the enamel piece are where bubbles formed from the uneven underside and I used a diamond ball bur to bur through the enamel and open the bubbles.
-The right hole is not burred out completely.
-I wanted you to see what to expect as you are drilling.
-This is a small pinhole which will open into the whole bubble as you proceed.
-The left bubbles have been opened completely, which is necessary to allow the enamel to flow smoothly into the opening when repairing any enamel jewelry.
+The right hole is not burred out completely showing you what to expect when drilling into a bubble.
+This is a small pinhole which will open into the whole bubble as you proceed firing.
+The left bubbles have been open completely, this is necessary to allow the enamel to flow smoothly into the opening while firing during repairing any enamel jewelry.

 In the third photo, you can see how smoothly the enamel flowed into the openings.
 Even though the enamel is lower than the cloison wires, which you would expect, I have a choice to fill with matching color, or sand down the high spots.

 Next leveling the surface, cleanup the edges and polish. *)

 All set and ready to go back to the owner!